 This is the first of Neil Rankin's Temper restaurants, taking over a huge basement spot in Soho.
 The room is dominated by a central kitchen where all the smoking happens.
 From that you can expect tacos, meat piled onto freshly baked flatbread and a lot of mezcal.

-Quite possibly THE best counter dining experience in town, albeit not the quietest one.
+Hands down one of the best counter dining experience in town, albeit not the quietest one.
 Expect a Jerusalem-style menu here, with additional influences from Southern Spain and Italy, North Africa through to the Levant.
-You CAN grab a table at the back - but try for the full-on counter experience if you can.
+You can grab a table at the back - but try for the full-on counter experience if you can.

 This meat restaurant in Soho is from the same people as Burger & Lobster and Goodman.
 It's pitched at half way between the two with a strong focus on meat and steak - but with cuts that help to bring the prices to below Goodman levels.
 Expect new cuts of meat to appear regularly.